Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: INTRODUCTION

-In the following Section, we explain in a nutshell the various necesesary conditions proposed for testing MR. In Section III, the notion of POVM and the generalisation of biased unsharp measurement for multi-outcome spin measurement have been discussed.
-In Section IV, the relevant features of the system and measurement scheme is discussed.
-In Section V, the key results obtained using LGI, WLGI and NSIT are discussed.
-Finally we conclude in Section VI mentioning directions for future studies.
+In the following Section, we explain in a nutshell the various necesesary conditions proposed for testing MR. In Section \ref{s3}, the notion of POVM and the generalisation of biased unsharp measurement for multi-outcome spin measurement have been discussed.
+In Section \ref{s4}, the relevant features of the system and measurement scheme is presented.
+In Section \ref{s5}, the key results obtained using LGI, WLGI and NSIT are demonstrated.
+Finally we conclude in Section \ref{s6} mentioning directions for future studies.